 Role as Fate Decider

 Though the Gatekeeper acts as an arbitrator for the Angels and Demons, most of his existence is spent deciding the fate of Souls.
-In most instances the decision is very straightforward.
-If the soul is Dark or has been signed over in a contract then the Gatekeeper sends it through a portal to the Dark Realm.
+From the centre of the spirit realm, the Gatekeeper stands watch on a structure known as the “Crossroads of Decision”.
+Almost all souls are drawn here and their actions usually have been predetermined by the lives they led.
+Therefore there is no real choice for him to make because if the soul is Dark or has been signed over in a contract then the Gatekeeper sends it through a portal to the Dark Realm.
 Likewise if the soul is considered Light then they are sent through the portal to the Realm of Light.

 Once sent through a portal the process cannot be reversed.
 It can however be stopped and the Gatekeeper even has the power to send a soul sent back the the mortal realm via the Balance of Fate.

-Except for souls tagged with a demonic contract, souls can normally only pass through a portal if they have have “accepted” their fate.
-In some cases an individual might be so focussed on performing a task they inadvertently channel light or dark magic at the time of death, which means the Gatekeeper cannot cannot send them on and so they become tethered in his domain.
+Except for souls tagged with a demonic contract, souls that can pass through either portal arrive at the “Crossroads of Decision”.
+These people have accepted their fate either whatever their outcome at the hands of the Gatekeepers.
+In some cases though an individual might be so focussed on performing a task they inadvertently channel light or dark magic at the time of death.
+Instead of arriving at the “Crossroads of Decision” they become scattered in the “Wastelands of Lost Souls” which make up the rest of the Gatekeeper’s Domain.
+Unable to reach the Crossroads the Gatekeeper cannot send them on.
+If he attempts to retrieve such a soul it will immediately be pulled back to the wastelands and is then considered to have become tethered to the domain.
 This can also if a mortal had died through “unnatural” means, often the case with rogue Demons.
 Such trapped spirits often have strong wills and a desire to be in the mortal realm and can sporadically travel there for short periods of time before inevitably being pulled back giving rise to ghost sightings.
-Some spirits though do seem to be aware of the fact that they are dead but have “unfinished business” and so maintain a tether to the spirit realm that stops them moving on.
+Some spirits though do seem to be aware of the fact that they are dead but have “unfinished business” and so maintain a tether to the spirit realm that stops them travelling to the Crossroads and moving on.

-The passage of time or the intervention of Priests can free the souls, force the individual to let go of their hold and once free the Gatekeeper can carry out his duty.
+The passage of time or the intervention of Priests can free the souls, force the individual to let go of their hold and once free they will be drawn to the Crossroads at which point the Gatekeeper can carry out his duty.
 Souls tethered to the spirit realm often suffer in having to constantly revisit their deaths.
 The angelic part of the Gatekeeper “feels” their suffering but can do nothing.
-One of the future premonitions he received upon the creation of the realm was that a mortal would come that would have the potential to release tethered souls.
+One of the future premonitions he received upon the creation of the realm was that a mortal would come that would have the potential to release tethered souls from within the Wastelands.